-	On-street parking (paid or unpaid) are also provided on these roads to cater to the local parking demands.
+On-street parking (paid or unpaid) is also provided on these roads to cater to the local parking demands.
 Most of the local roads are designed to provide 30 to 40 kph posted speed.
-At the central median, Road Restraint System (RRS)is not preferred on local roads but not prohibited either.
+At the central median, Road Restraint System (RRS)is not preferred on local roads but is not prohibited either.

 Roundabout or signal-controlled or uncontrolled junctions are the preferred option for junction operation.
-Grade separated junction is not the preferred option on local roads.
+Grade-separated junction is not the preferred option on local roads.

 Urban streets are generally provided around the urban centres where pedestrian movements are very prominent and vehicular movements are discouraged.
 Many cities in European countries are designed to discourage vehicular movement in urban centres.
 In some big cities, congestion charging is also introduced to discourage vehicular traffic.

 Hope this blog gives you a different perspective on road classification that we see across the globe.

 Please share your views.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
 Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.